plattysoft/Beret/README.md

 You can use a monitor, keyboard and mouse connected to your dev kit, or you can use the companion app on a tablet to create your programs.
 You have a few options, I suggest you take the easy way.

-## The simple way
+## The simple way (Raspberry Pi only)
-- Flash the [Bert Android Things Image](https://www.dropbox.com/s/1kd0iw3x5lk7l51/Beret%20-%20Raspberry%20Pi_Raspberry%20Pi%203_1_1.0_development_build.zip?dl=0) into your Android Things device using the setup tool
+- Flash the [Bert Android Things Image](https://github.com/plattysoft/Beret/releases/download/1.0/Beret.1.0.Raspberry.Pi_image.zip) into your Android Things device using the setup tool
 - Optional: Install the mobile app in yout tablet or phone via [Google Play](https://play.google.com/store/apps/details?id=com.plattysoft.beret)
 - You are good to go